arthuroc21/sqlportfolio/uberTravels/README.md

 ```

 * Right after that, I could manipulate the columns 'request_time', 'begin_trip_time' and 'dropoff_time' to match a timestamp format, making it easier to manipulate.
+Another important thing to do was to adjust the 'distance_km' column from miles to km.
 ```sql
 UPDATE travels.travels_2
 SET request_time = SPLIT_PART (request_time, ' +', 1);